dark-yx/agriconnect/ai_docs/AgriConnect-Technical_Proposal.md

 * **README.md**: Project documentation.

 This development plan, combined with the proposed architecture and technology stack, provides a comprehensive guide for building AgriConnect, from foundational elements to a robust and scalable operating system.

+## Voice AI Integration: ElevenLabs

+AgriConnect integrates ElevenLabs Voice AI to provide advanced text-to-speech (TTS) and voice notification capabilities.
+This integration enhances accessibility, allowing users—especially those in rural or low-literacy contexts—to receive information, alerts, and agent responses via natural-sounding voice.
+ElevenLabs can be enabled or disabled per user or agent, and is configurable to support different languages and voices as needed.

+**Technical Integration:**
+- ElevenLabs is connected to the platform as a TTS service, available to all agents and user interfaces.
+- Any text output (notifications, agent responses, alerts) can be converted to speech and delivered via the web or mobile app.
+- The integration is modular: voice features can be toggled on/off for each user or agent, and the system can fall back to text-only if TTS is unavailable.

+**Use Cases:**
+- Voice notifications for transaction updates, offers, and critical alerts.
+- Voice-based delivery of agent responses for users with limited literacy or accessibility needs.
+- Multimodal user experiences, including conversational interfaces with both text and voice.

+**Configuration:**
+- Users and agents can enable or disable voice features in their settings.
+- Administrators can configure default voices, languages, and notification types.